Ravenbrook/jill/readme.txt

 of them are cut down from their PUC-Rio counterparts to some extent.

-There are the following know bugs in this release:
+There are the following known bugs in this release:

 require"os" (and similar) does not work (Ravenbrook job001472)